rydmike/flex_color_scheme/README.md

 of the hand tuned built-in ones.
 You can then compare the results, the `toDark` method does a pretty good job and can even be tuned with a parameter if so desired.
 If you use this toggle on the last custom scheme, you will not see any difference, because we already created its dark scheme with this method, the toggle just again computes the same dark scheme.
-There is even a slider so you can adjust the whiteness level of the `toDark` method.
+There is also a slider that you can use to adjust the white blend level of the `toDark` method from its default value of 35%, to be anything from 0...100 %, so you can experiment with it and see what it does.

 Additionally, we will include a toggle that allows us to instead of using the `FlexColorScheme.toTheme` method, use the standard flutter `ThemeData.from` factory to create the theme from the same color scheme definitions.